Find Your Perfect School

 This is a type of computer network consisting of multiple connected devices located in a single physical location.
 Its size, however, can be as small as a home network or as large as an enterprise network with hundreds of devices and users.
 Wired and wireless LANs are also common.

 Wide-area networks (WAN)

 A WAN is a computer network that covers a large physical space or geographical area with multiple LANs connected to it.
-Large organizations, such as corporations and government offices, use WANS in connecting multiple worksites and remote employees, data centers, and suppliers.
-These users access the WAN and its information as well as run applications on it.
+Large organizations, such as corporations and government offices, use WANS to connect multiple worksites and remote employees, data centers, and suppliers.
+These users access the WAN and its information and run applications on it.